 The Catacombs are excavated at 20 meters below street level, and there isn’t much variation in the temperature throughout the year.

-TIP: Make sure to book the latest tour of the Catacombs, starting at around 5:30 pm.
+Make sure to book the latest tour of the Catacombs, starting at around 5:30 pm.
 This way, you have plenty of time to enjoy other attractions.
 If you are following this itinerary in reverse order, go as early as 10:00 am.
+You can book your visit here.

 Day 2: Eiffel Tower, Arc de Triomphe, Champs-Elysées and Tuileries Garden